lucienheitz/lucienheitz/README.md

 * [VideoGraph – Towards Using Knowledge Graphs for Interactive Video Retrieval](https://link.springer.com/chapter/10.1007/978-3-030-67835-7_38)
 * [Diversity in News Recommendation](https://drops.dagstuhl.de/entities/document/10.4230/DagMan.9.1.43)

-If you have any question about Informfully or my research, feel free to reach out me: info@informfully.ch
+If you have any question about Informfully or my research, feel free to reach out to me: info@informfully.ch